Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 The Poaching Bill would (1) modernize penalties for illegal hunting, some of which are out of date by about a century, and (2) enter Massachusetts in the Interstate Wildlife Violator Compact, which already benefits every other state wildlife law enforcement agency in the continental United States.
 If enacted, this would end Massachusetts’ status as a safe-haven for convicted poachers whose hunting, trapping, or recreational fishing license has been suspended in any of the 48 member states.

 The Animal Legal Defense Fund is also actively supporting other key animal protection bills.
-To take action on these bills, please use the Animal Legal Defense Fund action alerts or contact your state senator and state representative to ask them to urge their colleagues on the committee where the bill has been referred to support or oppose.
-If the bill hasn’t yet had a public hearing, please plan to attend and, if you’re comfortable, provide verbal testimony (3-minute limit).
+To take action on these bills, please use the Animal Legal Defense Fund action alerts or look up your state senator and state representative to ask them to urge their colleagues on the committee where the bill has been referred to support or oppose.

 Facilitate the Adoption of Dogs and Cats Retired from Research Laboratories

-Sponsored by State Senate Minority Leader Bruce Tarr and State Representatives Carolyn Dykema and Michelle DuBois.
-Referred to the Joint Committee on Environment, Natural Resources and Agriculture.
+Status: Sponsored by State Senate Minority Leader Bruce Tarr and State Representatives Carolyn Dykema and Michelle DuBois.
+Referred to the Senate Committee on Ways and Means after release from the Joint Committee on Environment, Natural Resources and Agriculture.
 Public hearing held on September 10, 2019.

 Halt Trafficking in Ivory and Rhino Horn

-An Act Preventing Trafficking in Ivory and Rhino Horns (H.772 and S.496) would restrict the sale of ivory and rhino horn in the Commonwealth, ending Massachusetts’ role in the global poaching crisis.
+An Act Preventing Trafficking in Ivory and Rhino Horns (S.496) would restrict the sale of ivory and rhino horn in the Commonwealth, ending Massachusetts’ role in the global poaching crisis.
 It would more closely align Massachusetts commerce laws with federal interstate commerce regulations and establish a fund, with penalties assessed under the proposed law, to promote conservation and education.

-Sponsored by State Senator Jason Lewis and State Representative Lori Ehrlich.
-Referred to the Joint Committee on Environment, Natural Resources and Agriculture.
+Status: Sponsored by State Senator Jason Lewis and State Representative Lori Ehrlich.
+Referred to the Senate Committee on Ways and Means after release from the Joint Committee on Environment, Natural Resources and Agriculture on January 8, 2020.
 Public hearing held on September 10, 2019.

 Close the Puppy-Mill-to-Pet-Shop Pipeline

-An Act Banning the Retail Sale of Cats and Dogs in Pet Shops (H.800 and S.175) would prohibit the sale of puppies, kittens, and rabbits in pet shops unless made available in partnership with an animal shelter or rescue organization.
+As filed, (H.800 and S.175) would have prohibited the sale of puppies, kittens, and rabbits in pet shops unless made available in partnership with an animal shelter or rescue organization.
 Pet shops typically acquire their dogs and cats from inhumane commercial breeding facilities, often called “puppy mills” or “kitten mills.”
 Pet stores are a preferred sales outlet for puppy mills because they allow the cruelty at the mills to remain hidden from consumers.
+However, this legislation was redrafted (S.2592) in Committee and no longer resembles the original bill nor its intended purpose.
+This redraft language has been significantly weakened to protect puppy-selling pet stores as well as the puppy mill industry at the expense of consumer protection and animal welfare.

 Establish Protections for Animals and Consumers by Updating the “Puppy Lemon Law”

-An Act Protecting Consumers When Purchasing A Pet (H.1823 and S.1204) updates the state’s puppy and kitten “Lemon Law” and provides some financial protections to consumers who purchase puppies and kittens who later become ill.
-Families who discover they have purchased a sick puppy from a pet shop or breeder regularly end up spending hundreds or thousands of dollars on unexpected veterinary bills, often choosing to keep the puppy or kitten in their family rather than return the animal to the seller—because they are attached to the animal and/or are concerned about what will happen if the animal is returned.
-These bills enhance consumer protection by requiring a better remedy, including the option for reimbursement of some medical expenses.
+An Act Protecting Consumers When Purchasing A Pet ( H.1823 and S.1204) updates the state’s puppy and kitten “Lemon Law” and provides some financial protections to consumers who purchase puppies and kittens who later become ill.
+Families who discover they have purchased a sick puppy from a pet shop or breeder regularly end up spending hundreds or thousands of dollars on unexpected veterinary bills.
+These bills enhance consumer protection by improving the remedy options, including reimbursement of some medical expenses.

-Sponsored by Senator James Welch and Representative Dave Rogers.
+Status: Sponsored by State Senator James Welch and State Representative Dave Rogers.
 Referred to Joint Committee on Municipalities and Regional Government.
 Public hearing held on June 4, 2019.
+Reporting deadline extended to May 8, 2020.

 Prevent Breed Discrimination by Homeowners and Renters Insurance Companies

-Sponsored by Representative Jack Patrick Lewis and Senator Anne Gobi.
-Referred to Joint Committee on Financial Services.
-Public hearing tentatively scheduled for September 26, 2019.
+Status: Sponsored by State Representative Jack Patrick Lewis and State Senator Anne Gobi.
+Referred to House Committee on Steering, Policy, and Scheduling after release from Joint Committee on Financial Services.
+Public hearing held on September 26, 2019.

 Ban Cat Declawing